LeslieDancey/FME_Desktop_Advanced/advanced_dynamic_attribute_schemas.md

 Open the parameters dialog.
 For the format select the edited Excel file:

 Click the parameters button.
 Under Sheets to Read, turn off Sheet1 and make sure Sheet2 is selected.
 Click OK to close the dialog.

+Click the Next button.
+In the next dialog, select Add > Attribute Map.

+When prompted, select OldAttrName as the source field and NewAttrName as the Destination field.
+Check the box to Remove the original attributes (i.e. this is a renaming, not copying):

+Click OK to close this dialog, then click Finish.
+Now save and run the workspace again.

+This time the output will have its attributes properly mapped.
+So now the planning department can translate their data, decide on the output schema, and map source to destination attributes dynamically; all by editing this one Excel spreadsheet.